Nox-Erebos/UGDC/Q2S.md

 **Assignments** *Due Friday Dec 6*

-* Explore the unity editor and create a useable prefab of a BameObject of your choice. **Make sure the GameObject isn't a random thing you put together.** Be creative create something cool.
+* Explore the unity editor and create a useable prefab of a GameObject of your choice. **Make sure the GameObject isn't a random thing you put together.** Be creative create something cool.
 * Use that created prefab in a scene with a theme of your choice.
 Let your imagination run wild.

 ___________________